107208579/tracking/switches/README.md

 ## Download
-Follow the installation instructions below or download a pre-compiled image for a Raspberry Pi Zero W. Use the [Rasperry Pi Imager](https://www.raspberrypi.org/software/) to write the image to the SD card.<br />
+Follow the installation instructions below or download a pre-compiled image for a Raspberry Pi Zero 1 Wireless.
+Use the [Rasperry Pi Imager](https://www.raspberrypi.org/software/) to write the image to the SD card.<br />

 Raspberry Pi OS Lite 32-bit<br />
 • Release Date: <br />